Energy agency: Methane emissions higher than countries claim - NewsBreak

 Energy agency: Methane emissions higher than countries claim

-PARIS (AP) — The International Energy Agency said Wednesday that from oil, gas and coal production are significantly higher than governments claim.
+The International Energy Agency said Wednesday that emissions of planet-warming methane from oil, gas and coal production are significantly higher than governments claim.

 The Paris-based agency said its analysis shows emissions are 70% higher than the official figure provided by governments worldwide.
-If all leaks were plugged, the methane captured would be enough to , it said.
+If all leaks were plugged, the methane captured would be enough to supply all of Europe's power sector, it said.

 The findings underline “the urgent need for enhanced monitoring efforts and stronger policy action to drive down emissions of the potent greenhouse gas,” it said.